CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 After completing the configuration of the source and destination endpoints a prompt to create the Azure AD Application will be avilable.
 Select this will begin a connectivity test to both endpoints.
 Any errors can be resolved by referencing the <a href="https://cloudm-migrate.github.io/documentation/Troubleshooting/O365Endpoint.html">Troubleshooting section</a>.

-When both your endpoints are ready, read our Project Migration Guide for your endpoint combination and read how CloudM can be flexible to fit your requirements.
+When both your endpoints are ready our Project Migration Guide for your endpoint combination can fill in the next steps toward project completion.